imBuzz/PetsReloaded-Guide/How-To-Create-A-Pet.md

     material: "LEATHER_CHESTPLATE"

 #the structure part is the most important part, because on here you have to define if your pet is made by only a basic entity,
-called "entity" and if it's visible and also you can define other part such as armorstands; if your pet is made by of only armorstands you can delete the "entity" and "visibile" entries.
+called "entity" and if is it visible, you can also define other part of the pet such as armorstands; if your pet is made by only armorstands you can delete the "entity" and "visibile" entries.
 structure:
   entity: PIG
   visible: true
   stands:
-    #Just a reference name to this armorstand, please do not use the same name for more that a reference.
+    #Just a reference name to this armorstand, please do not use the same name for more that a reference, because the plugin will not count the other ones.
     base:
       #On here you have to define what items does the armorstand have to have in: helmet, chestplate, legs, foot
       helmet: head